 That’s why I’m so excited about the Secure Act 2.0 and the opportunity for employers to assist their employees with funding retirement and building up their emergency savings while continuing to pay off student loan debt.

 Minimize taxes.
 The easiest way to lower your taxes is by contributing to your 401(k) and health savings account, as it reduces your taxable income.
 See our previous blog post: Planning for Your Future: Retirement and the Roth Conversion.

-African American Finance Blogger, African American Financial Advisor, African American Financial Planner, African American Woman Financial Advisor, Barrons, Black History Month, Black Wealth, black woman financial advisor, Money Matters
+Tags: African American Finance Blogger, African American Financial Advisor, African American Financial Planner, African American Woman Financial Advisor, Barrons, Black History Month, Black Wealth, black woman financial advisor, Money Matters